kratisto/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 Not for the moment.

-### Is it possible to use an IP range on more than one campus?
+### Is it possible to use an IP range on more than one region?

-No, an IP range must be used in only one campus.
+No, an IP range must be used in only one region.

-### Is changing the campus of an imported IP range possible?
+### Is changing the region of an imported IP range possible?

-It is not possible to change the campus of an imported IP range.
+It is not possible to change the region of an imported IP range.
 To achieve this you would have to release the product and purchase it again.
-However, if you have chosen Gravelines, Roubaix or Strasbourg campus at the time of the order and if you ordered the service after January 1st, 2023, you will be able to move your IP blocks across those 3 campuses (and only those 3 ones).
+However, if you have chosen Gravelines, Roubaix or Strasbourg region at the time of the order and if you ordered the service after January 1st, 2023, you will be able to move your IP blocks across those 3 regions (and only those 3 ones).

 ### How will I know which OVHcloud DNS servers will handle the ARPA zone for my imported IP?